 Cash and cash equivalents include cash on hand, balances with banks and investments with original maturities of ninety days or less, and deposits held in trust.
-During the year ended June 30, 2021, the Company earned \$16 (2020 - \$nil) interest from its cash equivalents and short-term investments.
+During the year ended June 30, 2022, the Company earned \$16,576 (2021 - \$16) interest from its cash equivalents and short-term investments.